 But most importantly,

-National Parks are truly spectacular and fun places where everyone can enjoy, explore and relax.
+National Parks are truly spectacular and gorgeous places where everyone can enjoy, explore and relax.

 Sensory Deprivation to Sensory Discovery